 My default mental state is that of a lazy, disorganized procrastinator.
 I have to work hard to trick myself into being the reliable and proactive person I want to be.
 These apps help me be that person.

-Find all of my productivity related posts here.
+Find all of my productivity-related posts here.

 Automation

 Automation is one of my favorite forms of productivity.
-I love being above to solve the puzzle of making it work and reap the benefits of computer precision replication of tedious but essential tasks.
+I love being able to solve the puzzle of making it work and reap the benefits of computer precision replication of tedious but essential tasks.
 At its core, I see automation as a way to create time for my future self.

 Keyboard Maestro